rust-lang/rust/src/doc/rustc-dev-guide/src/implementing_new_features.md

-amounts to a small feature) but is still too controversial or big to get by with a single r+, you can start a pFCP (or, if you don't have r+ rights, ask someone who has them to start one - and unless they have a concern themselves, they should).
+amounts to a small feature) but is still too controversial or big to get by with a single r+, you can start a pFCP (or, if you don't have r+ rights, ask someone who has them to start one - and unless they have a concern themselves, they should). pFCP stands for "proposed final comment period".

 Again, the pFCP process is only needed if you need consensus - if you don't think anyone would have a problem with your change, it's ok to get by with only an r+.
-For example, it is OK to add or modify unstable command-line flags or attributes without an pFCP for compiler development or standard library use, as long as you don't expect them to be in wide use in the nightly ecosystem.
+For example, it is OK to add or modify unstable command-line flags or attributes without a pFCP for compiler development or standard library use, as long as you don't expect them to be in wide use in the nightly ecosystem.